 |B62 FIN 537||Advanced Derivative Securities||3|

 |B62 FIN 551||Advanced Fixed Income and Credit Risk Modeling||2|

 |B62 FIN 552||Fixed Income Derivatives||1.5|

-Financial Mathematics (ESE 427) is to be taken after Capital Markets and Financial Management (FIN 340) and to be taken before the 6 credit hours of FIN 500+.
+Financial Mathematics (ESE 427) is to be taken after Capital Markets and Financial Management (FIN 340) and before the 6 credit hours of FIN 500+.

-Students must have a 3.0 or higher GPA to pursue this second major, which includes the cumulative GPA, Business GPA, and Engineering GPA.
+Students must have a 3.0 or higher grade-point average to pursue this second major, which includes the cumulative GPA, the Business GPA, and the Engineering GPA.